-Beyond the Nation-State contains the most complete and definitive statement of "neofunctionalism" - the theory of transnational integration for which Ernst B. Haas is best was one of the first efforts to analyse the dynamics and effects of a global international institution and a classic in comparative politics and international relations.
+Beyond the Nation-State contains the most complete and definitive statement of "neofunctionalism" - the theory of transnational integration for which Ernst B. Haas is best known.
+Focusing on the International Labor Organization (ILO), Beyond the Nation-State was one of the first efforts to analyse the dynamics and effects of a global international institution and a classic in comparative politics and international relations.
 First published in 1964, this edition includes a new introduction by Peter M. Haas, John G. Ruggie, Philippe Schmitter and Antje Wiener.